Mohammad-Hossein-Dlt/clean-code/README.md

 ### main.py

-- Endpoint inputs are defined as parameters of the `PayoutFilter`
+- Endpoint inputs are defined as parameters of the `PayoutFilter`.

 ---